-Omalos Plateau - Οροπέδιο Ομαλου is in the centre of the Cretan mountains named Lefka Ori, a large mountain range in the west of the island.
+Omalos Plateau - Οροπέδιο Ομαλου is in the centre of the Cretan mountains named Lefka Ori, or The White Mountains, a large mountain range in the west of the island.
 The highest mountain in the range is Pachnes at an altitute of 2452m.

-The village of Ομαλός is 39 kms from the town of Chania.
+The village of Ομαλός is 39 km from the town of Chania.
 It is a very small village but the hotel Νέος Ομαλός is open all year round.

 The mountains are wild and rocky, steep and difficult for hiking.
 Walking here is for experienced hikers only, tough Cretan shepherds and goats.
 In the highest parts of the White Mountains it is known as 'high desert' due to the lack of vegetation.
 This means there is no cover, no shade and no water.
 Hikers must be well prepared for long walks.

 It is best to take a walk with an experienced guide and a small group - Anne Deckel of Aori Walks provides experience and local knowledge of the White Mountains.